Husband who 'cruelly' murdered his wife as she lay in bed jailed for life

 “She said there was a terrible atmosphere in the house and you were making her feel second class.

 David Maggs arriving at Cardiff Crown Court during his trial.
-Picture: Athena Picture Agency
+Image: Athena Picture Agency

 “I see you as a bitter and unpleasant man, bitter and angry with life.